CesiumGS/3d-tiles-samples/README.md

 });
 ```

-When testing tilesets using this server that you do not want to accidently push to git, create a `localTilesets` directory, place the tilesets there, and access like `'http://localhost:8003/localTilesets/GitIgnoredTileset/'`.
+When testing tilesets using this server that you do not want to accidentally push to git, create a `localTilesets` directory, place the tilesets there, and access like `'http://localhost:8003/localTilesets/GitIgnoredTileset/'`.

 Unless otherwise noted use the `3d-tiles` branch.